pkg01/vscodeextensions/README.md

 - upload `.vsix` file to market place (manually)

 ## About this pack
-This is a vscode extension pack to install usefull vscode extension in a single installation.
+This is a vscode extension pack to install useful vscode extension in a single installation.

 This extension includes following extensions:
 - "alefragnani.Bookmarks",